gozaru48/azure-enterprise-infrastructure-iac/README.md

 - **Automating** deployment to ensure consistency across environments.
 - **Enforcing** security best practices from the start (Security by Design).
 - **Providing** a clear, reusable blueprint for enterprise-level cloud adoption.
+- This project also involved troubleshooting and resolving real-world issues such as regional capacity constraints and resource dependency conflicts during deployment.

 ### Update (2026-03-29):